I actually began my career on Madison Avenue.

 4. It should always be honest.

 Today’s world of advertising is different.
 It’s a world of roll-ups, mergers, outsourcing, and lack of apprenticeships with holding company needs that may be at odds with client needs.
-What’s more, with so much specialization that has become the norm, the transferable skills and understanding needed to blend creative execution, media selection, and production with cost efficiency needs across print, broadcast, Internet, or promotion have become in short supply.
-And in in many cases this has led the selection of an agency to be handled by procurement and the RFP rather than what is needed to grow the company in a competitive landscape.
+What’s more, with so much specialization that has become the norm, the transferable skills and understanding needed to blend creative execution, media selection, and production with cost efficiency needs across print, broadcast, Internet, or promotion are in short supply.
+And in many cases, this has led the selection of an agency to be handled by procurement and the RFP, rather than what is needed to grow the company in a competitive landscape and motivate the customer.

-And for the most part, even those involved as outside facilitators in the agency selection process come from a world where their experience is only one-sided.
+And for the most part, even those involved as outside facilitators in the agency selection process come from a world where their experience is only one-sided or really narrow.

-TAMG founders are different and we were fortunate.
-We started at a time when advertising was the career of choice and drew the best of the best from our colleges and universities not finance.
-We worked closely with both legends in the agency world at legendary agencies and we worked for and with companies that were known for their legendary marketing with legendary leaders and marketing departments.
-In essence we grew up in a world where we were exposed to brilliant creative thinking and both sides mentored us.
-And over the years it served us well.
+I was lucky.
+I started at a time when advertising was the career of choice and drew the best of the best from our colleges and universities not finance.
+I got to work closely with both legends in the agency world at legendary agencies and with companies that were known for their legendary marketing with legendary leaders and marketing departments.
+In essence, I grew up in a world where I was exposed to brilliant creative thinking and great mentoring.
+And over the years it served me, and my clients well.

-Each of the founders has worked both in agencies and for clients.
-They know what the expectations and needs are on both sides to make marketing and marcomm centers of excellence.
-And they bring that understanding to not just the right pairings of agencies and clients, but as important, the successful interaction between the partners, which will lead to strong roots, solidifying long-term relationships, which ultimately delivers better communication with consumers and customers.
-And both sides contribute to developing advertising that is both creative and influential on the buying decision.
+I've worked both in ad agencies and for clients.
+I've learned what the expectations and needs are on both sides to make marketing and marcomm centers of excellence.
+And I bring that understanding to not just the right pairings of agencies and clients, but as important, the successful interaction between the partners, which will lead to strong roots, solidifying long-term relationships, which ultimately delivers better communication with consumers and customers.
+Most important is the ability to help an agency and its client in developing advertising, promotion, and shopper marketing that is both creative and influential on the buying decision.